Enigmatic-Smile/docs/web-sdk/README.md

 ```

 The Fidel Web SDK can be customised to better fit your website.
 You can provide a button title, title, subtitle and logo by using the properties `data-button-title`, `data-title`, `data-subtitle` and `data-logo`.
 You can customize CSS colors by using `data-background-color`, `data-button-color`, `data-button-title-color`, `data-subtitle-color`, `data-terms-color` and `data-title-color`.

-A working example implementation of the WebSDK is available on [Glitch](https://glitch.com/~luminous-fire-opera)